 As part of the check in, you can ask them if they feel hypnotized or not.
 If they don't feel like they're hypnotized and want a demonstration, you can use a hypnotic convincer.
 If you're using the Elman or Fractionation, use Magnetic Hands.
 The PMR encourages stasis and can lead very lethargic subjects who are not going to want to hold their hands in the air.
 The natural convincer for PMR is a feeling of hypnotic paralysis, where they're just too relaxed to move.

 After you've checked in, the most important thing you can do is nothing.
 Literally, say nothing and do nothing.
 Your partner will be experiencing trance for the first time, so give them the time to do that and see how it feels for them.
-Give them at least five minutes of silence, and pay attention.
+Give them at least a minute or two of silence, and pay attention.

 Now your partner is hypnotized, take a good look.
 Even in trance, your partner is constantly communicating with you non-verbally.
 You should be looking at your partner all the way through a session.